 Creativity is at the core of everything I do and I help my clients to have a more creative approach to their work.
 Exploration, trial and error and making mistakes are all welcome here.

 I continue to be active in communities and networks where we support each other, and will continue to provide resources to help others.
 In particular, I will help new and existing freelancers to establish themselves, and families looking to become more sustainable.
 I will be establishing my own communities for these too.

 I will set boundaries to help prevent overwhelm and stress, and aim to take on work that excites me and brings me joy.
-Likewise, I aim to make the lives of my clients easier and stress-free through their dealings with me.
+Likewise, I aim to make the lives of my clients easier and stress-free through their dealings with me and to have fun.